Upcoming Rides, Attractions, Refurbishments, and More!

 Disney says the new version will “celebrate today’s innovation while highlighting the past, present, and future.”
 Among the updates will be an enhanced queue celebrating the vehicles and innovators that have put us in motion over the years.
 New show scenes will focus on how mobility technology connects everyone, followed by an outdoor joy ride.

 The prior version of Test Track closed on June 17, 2024.
-An exact reopening date has not yet been announced, but Disney says it will happen sometime in 2025.
-A similar refresh in 2012 took almost eight months, which would lead us to estimate that the ride could reopen around January/February 2025.
-But that is not certain.
-It very well could take longer.
+An exact reopening date has not yet been announced, but Disney says it will happen sometime in late summer 2025.

 Zootopia: Better Zoogether!